MatthewLM/cbitcoin/README.md

 Installation
 ------------

-Note: Installation may not work on the snapshots of cbitcoin.
-If you want to contribute a makefile, that would be very helpful.
+Note: Installation may not work or work completely on the snapshots of cbitcoin.

-cbitcoin comes with an installation script which has been tested on OSX Mountain Lion and Linux Mint 13.
-To use you should have python installed.
-Run the BUILD.py file with a python 2 (tested 2.5 to 2.7) interpreter.
-The library will be built into a ./build/bin directory.
-The BUILD.py script takes the following parameters:
+cbitcoin comes with an installation script which has been tested on OSX Mountain Lion and Linux Mint 13, and out of those it only works on OSX Mountain Lion.
+To install type into your terminal:

-**--all** Compile all the source files, even for source files which are older than any existing object files.
+    ./configure
-**--test** Build and run the test programs.
+    make

-**--universal** Attempt to build a universal library when building for OSX.
+If you wish to test the library then type:

-**--debug** Compile with the "-g" flag and do not use optimisations.
+    make test

-The top of the BUILD.py file contains a configuration section.
-This section allows you to add your own linker and compilation flags and also provide the locations of libraries for building the tests if you have passed "--test".
-By default the script will use settings depending on whether you are on OSX or Linux but you can modify the configuration for your own platform.
-Ensure AUTO_CONFIG is False if you are doing this.
+The library will be built into a ./bin directory; there is no install target yet.

-The script has only been tested on OSX Mountain Lion 10.8.1 and Linux Mint 13 Maya.
-Contributions for successful builds on other systems are welcome.
+If you are able to get it to work for other systems then please submit the changes.
+If you think you have found a debug, then you may wish to submit an issue on the gitbub repository page (https://github.com/MatthewLM/cbitcoin/).
+Otherwise you may wish to try to fix the problem yourself, in which case please submit fixes.
+You should check to see that the issue is not being worked upon already.

 Making a Contribution
 ---------------------